chenjsh36/git-batch-delete-branch/README.md

 - **Confirmation Prompts**: Users must confirm before deleting branches
 - **Preview Mode**: See what would be deleted before executing
 - **Error Handling**: Graceful handling of deletion failures

+## Performance Optimization

+The tool is designed for fast local branch operations by default:

+- **Fast Mode (Default)**: Only fetches local branch information, suitable for most deletion operations
+- **Detailed Mode**: Use `--remote-info` and `--check-merge` flags for accurate remote information and merge status

+> **Performance Tip**: For local branch cleanup, use the default fast mode.
+Only enable detailed mode when you need to verify merge status or remote branch information.

 ## Branch Status Indicators